medpar/medpar/README.md

 I'm an Electrical Engineer specializing in telecommunications, AI agents, and computer vision, with a background that also covers signal processing, RF systems, and IoT hardware.
 I'm drawn to research, startups, and building innovative projects, and I especially enjoy the challenge of taking ideas from experimentation to working products.

 I thrive in collaborative environments that value continuous learning and technically demanding work, and I'm passionate about the intersection of engineering, data, and applied intelligence.
-Currently running [Caudals](https://medpar.dev), a B2B AI dataset marketplace, and publishing research on biomechanical analysis and pose estimation.
+I am currently running [Caudals](https://medpar.dev), a B2B AI dataset marketplace, and publishing research on biomechanical analysis and pose estimation.

 [![Portfolio](https://img.shields.io/badge/medpar.dev-000000?style=flat&logo=vercel&logoColor=white)](https://medpar.dev)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/medpar/)